 Maximum enrolment sizeN/A

-Four 7.0 hours workshop per study period on weekdays during the day from week 32 to week 38 and delivered via face-to-face.
+Four 6.0 hours lecture/workshop per study period on any day including weekend during the day from week 39 to week 40 and delivered via face-to-face.

 "Classes will be held: Mon 21, Wed 23, Sat 26, Sun 27 September, 10am-4pm 2020"